 I empirically measure security on the Internet to understand how security breaks down, and I apply economics and cryptography to design and build new systems with provable and usable security.
 I study the web's PKI, censorship avoidance, DNS root servers, and more.
 I have been fortunate to work with many wonderful collaborators.
 See my CV for more information.

-This Spring, I'm teaching:
+Fall 2022, I'm teaching: